hapax/hapax.github.io/assets/pyramid.md

 $$

 Thus, we have geometrically integrated an arbitrary monomial!
-Of course, we can combine what we've learned to integrate polynomials and even power series.
-But I'll end on a slightly different note.

-$$
-\int_0^{b} x^{p/q} \, dx.
-$$

 #### Acknowledgments

-Thanks to J.A. for discussion about integrating from first principles.
+Thanks to J.A. for a stimulating discussion of integration from first principles.